Department of Mathematics

 The program is designed for students with a strong background in mathematics and a major in a quantitative field who wish to prepare for careers in industry, business, government, or for further study at the doctoral level.
 It is a particularly good fit for students who want to transition into data analytics and data science careers.
-The curriculum emphasizes the application of mathematics and programming with open ended course projects.
-The courses combine theory and application striving to give students practical tools with the understanding to make them useful.
+The curriculum emphasizes the application of mathematics and programming with open-ended course projects.
+The courses combine theory and application striving to give students practical tools which they will use in their future careers.

-Students will typically complete the program in 3 semesters plus 1 internship or research project during a summer.
+Students will typically complete the program in 3 semesters plus an internship or a research project during a summer.
 Students may pursue the program full-time or part-time.
 Courses are scheduled in the evenings and some have an online component to accommodate students who work full-time.
 The program gives flexibility by allowing students to start in either the fall or the spring semester.

-Applicants should possess a degree in a STEM or quantitative discipline, some exposure to computer programming, and have the desire to learn mathematical and computational methods to apply them to real world problems.
-The prerequisites for the program are multi-variable calculus, probability or calculus-based statistics, linear algebra and a programming class.
+Applicants should possess a degree in a STEM or quantitative discipline, some exposure to computer programming, and have the desire to learn mathematical and computational methods which they will apply to real-world problems.
+The prerequisites for the program are multivariable calculus, probability or calculus-based statistics, linear algebra, and a programming class.

 Manhattan College undergraduate students from any major can count up to six graduate credits toward both their undergraduate degree and their graduate degree in mathematics which may allow them to complete the master's program in one additional year.

 There are four master's comprehensive exams.
 These are the final exams (or term projects) in MATG 511, 571, 630, and 635.
 Three of these must be passed with a B or better in order to complete the program.

 The required classes are listed below.
 In addition, students choose 2 electives subject to approval by the Graduate Director.
-These electives are chosen in accordance with their personal interests, either in mathematics, computer science, engineering or business administration, or they may elect to pursue an internship or research project.
+These electives are chosen in accordance with the student’s personal interests, either in mathematics, computer science, engineering, or business administration, or they may elect to pursue an internship or research project.